FAQ – How Long Will My Case Take?

 The first step is to tell us about your legal issue so we can figure out if we can help.
 The best way to get in touch with us is to use our contact form to request a free case evaluation.
-Take a few minutes to tell us some basic information about your legal issue, and one of our lawyers will follow up with you shortly, usually by the next business day.
+Take a few minutes to tell us some basic information about your legal issue, and we will follow up with you shortly, usually by the next business day.

 Meet with one of our lawyers in person.

-If we think we can help, we will set up a free in-person appointment where you will meet with one of our employment lawyers at our office in Minneapolis to discuss the strengths, weaknesses, and monetary value of your case.
-At that time, we will sign a retainer agreement, which formalizes the attorney-client relationship.
+If we think we can help, we will call you to schedule a free in-person appointment where you will meet with one of our lawyers at our office in Minneapolis to discuss the strengths, weaknesses, and monetary value of your case.
+If we decide to work together, we will sign a retainer agreement to formalize the attorney-client relationship.
 We work almost all of our cases under contingency fee retainer agreements, which means you will not owe our firm any legal fees unless we recover money for you.

 Review draft complaint and cover letter: 10 – 14 days after beginning of representation.